fxdgm/fxdgm/docs/source/example.rst

 Example
 =======

-|  In this example, we are going to solve the thermodynamically consistent electrolyte model for a incompressible, ternary electrolyte, as it is done in `https://git.rwth-aachen.de/JanHab/fxdgm/-/blob/main/examples/ReproducableCode/TernaryElectrolyte.py?ref_type=heads <https://git.rwth-aachen.de/JanHab/fxdgm/-/blob/main/examples/ReproducableCode/TernaryElectrolyte.py?ref_type=heads>`_.
+|  In this example, we are going to solve the thermodynamically consistent electrolyte model for an incompressible, ternary electrolyte, as it is done in `https://git.rwth-aachen.de/JanHab/fxdgm/-/blob/main/examples/ReproducableCode/TernaryElectrolyte.py?ref_type=heads <https://git.rwth-aachen.de/JanHab/fxdgm/-/blob/main/examples/ReproducableCode/TernaryElectrolyte.py?ref_type=heads>`_.

 Install the package and necessary libraries
 -------------------------------------------